isomerpages/psd-goc/_why-plan/It's a Gift of Love.md

 <h4><strong>Lasting Power of Attorney (LPA)</strong></h4>
 <p><strong>Purpose:</strong> Appoint someone you trust to make decisions on
 your behalf in the event that you lose mental capacity to do so.</p>
-<p><strong>How it becomes a gift of love:</strong> Demonstrate trust and love
+<p><strong>How it becomes a gift of love:</strong> Lighten the burden on those
-by appointing your trusted person to make important decisions for you.</p>
+you cherish.
+Ensure a trusted person has the legal right to make important decisions on your behalf, to care for you and those you cherish.</p>
 <p><strong>What to do:</strong>
 </p>
 <ul data-tight="true" class="tight">